 As you apply this sealing coat, you may find that the cotton cover of your pad is picking up small amounts of sawdust or other fine particles that were left behind.
 When this occurs, replace the outer cover of your pad with another piece of cotton fabric (and a couple more drops of oil).

-After applying a single even base coat of shellac, wait a few minutes and apply a second coat in a similar manner.
+After applying a single even base coat of shellac, wait a few minutes and similarly apply a second coat.
 Repeat once more with a third base coat.
 Remember to use oil to keep your pad gliding smoothly.

 Store your pad in an airtight container and allow the shellac to dry thoroughly.